byzer-org/byzer-lang/docs/docv2/getting_started/mlsql-grammar.md

 13. jdbc (stream program)
 14. newParquet(stream program)

-We will show you how to use jonsStr:
+We will show you how to use jsonStr:

 ```sql
 set data='''